The success of a PPC campaign boils down to two things:

 iii).
 Increase bids for converting keywords: When in your ad group, lower the bid for keywords that aren’t generating sales or leads for your business.
 As you do, you should also increase bids for high converting keywords.

-This would reduce the position of your ads, such that if they were placed at #2, now they can be at #5, assuming you’re on search networks.
+This would reduce the position of your ads, such that if they were placed at #2, now they can go to #5, assuming you’re on search networks.